 Contract clause

-Include the Penalties for Unallowable Costs clause in all applicable contracts over $800,000 to enforce compliance and deter unallowable cost claims.
+Include the Penalties for Unallowable Costs clause (52.242-3) in all eligible contracts over $1 million, except for certain fixed-price and commercial contracts, to ensure compliance and cost accountability.

 Overview

-FAR 42.709-7 mandates the inclusion of the clause at 52.242-3, "Penalties for Unallowable Costs," in all solicitations and contracts exceeding $800,000, with specific exceptions.
-This requirement applies unless the contract is a fixed-price contract without cost incentives or a firm-fixed-price contract for commercial products or services.
-The regulation primarily targets contracts that include cost-reimbursement or incentive provisions, as indicated by the presence of clauses 52.216-7, 52.216-16, 52.216-17, or similar agency-specific clauses.
+FAR 42.709-7 mandates the inclusion of the clause at 52.242-3, "Penalties for Unallowable Costs," in all solicitations and contracts exceeding $1 million, with specific exceptions.
+This requirement does not apply to fixed-price contracts without cost incentives or to firm-fixed-price contracts for commercial products or services.
+The regulation clarifies that contracts typically covered are those containing clauses related to cost-reimbursement or incentive arrangements, such as 52.216-7, 52.216-16, or 52.216-17, or similar clauses from agency supplements.
 The purpose is to ensure contractors are aware of and subject to penalties for claiming unallowable costs, thereby promoting compliance and cost integrity in government contracting.

 Key Rules